Abhi8897/trade_project-Abhi8897-frontend-client/README.md

 - newTrade.html: adding new item page
 ## React Client (Frontend Showcase)

-This repo now includes a **React + TypeScript** client app in `client/` that consumes a small JSON API from the Express server.
+This repo  includes a **React + TypeScript** client app in `client/` that consumes a small JSON API from the Express server.

 ### Run (dev)